resynth1943/no-blm-promos/README.md

 There are also political issues with the Black Lives Matter, which are best summarised by [this article in The Telegraph](https://www.telegraph.co.uk/news/2020/06/28/does-black-lives-matter-care-black-lives-white-people-threatening/).
 This list of filters is designed to allow people to opt-out of this movement, especially when they disagree with it on a fundamental level.

+## Obstructions

+Quite a few developer-focused pages have ramped up their Black Lives Matter advertising, which has come to obstruct developers from getting to technical resources.
+This poses as an annoyance to people who *just want to get work done* at home, in the middle of a global pandemic, without being deep-throated by political movements.

 ## Contributions

 All contributions are welcome.
 Submit a merge request if you'd like to add or site, or an issue if you'd like to remove an ineffective / false filter.